barbeque/sg1000/README.md

 TODO: Memory map diagram
 TODO: Use IOW + $10 to set it

+## Special Thanks
+The following people helped me figure out some aspect of the SG-1000, fixed a bug in my hardware, or otherwise contributed.

+ * Fabio Dalla Libera (sms power) helped with the M1 transistor
+ * asynchronous (sms power) also helped with the M1 transistor

 ## Version History
 # v0.3 (in development)
 Many new features added on the base of the v0.2, and some bugs fixed.
 This is intended to be the first public release, but the feature list is not frozen.